The semiclassical zeta function for geodesic flows on negatively curved manifolds: Components of lifted operators

-for some large $\mu>0$.
-If $\mu$ is sufficiently large, we see, from Lemma \ref{lm:coarse}, that the kernels of these operators are square-integrable as functions on $\real^{8d+4d'+2}$.
-Hence the operators (\ref{eq:op1}) and (\ref{eq:op2}) are Hilbert-Schmidt operators.
-(We refer the book \cite[Chapter IV, Section 7]{GohbergBook} for generality on Hilbert-Schmidt operators.)
-Their Hilbert-Schmidt norm is calculated as the $L^2$-norm of the kernel and, for a coarse bound for them, we find
+in Lemma \ref{lm:coarse} and (in the proof of) Lemma \ref{lm:multiplication} respectively.
+With using those estimates, we see that, if $\ell$ is sufficiently large, the kernels of these operators are square-integrable as functions on $(\real^{4d+2d'+1})^2$ and therefore the operators (\ref{eq:op1}) and (\ref{eq:op2}) are Hilbert-Schmidt operators\footnote{We refer \cite[Chapter IV, Section 7]{GohbergBook} for Hilbert-Schmidt operators.}.
+Their Hilbert-Schmidt norms are just the $L^2$-norm of their kernels and easy to estimate.
+Indeed, for a very crude bound for the volume of the supports of $\Psi^{\sigma}_{\j}$ and $\Psi^{\sigma'}_{\j'}$, we may take some power of $\max\{ \langle \omega(\j)\rangle, \langle \omega(\j')\rangle, e^{m(\j)}, e^{m(\j')}\}$.
+Then, from the estimates on the kernels mentioned above and the definition of $\Delta_{\j\to \j'}^{t,\sigma\to \sigma'}$, the Hilbert-Schmidt norms of the operators above are bounded respectively by

-for sufficiently large $m_0$ respectively.
+for sufficiently large $m_0$.
 Since the trace norm of $\bL^{t,\sigma\to \sigma'}_{\j\to \j'}$ is bounded by the product of the Hilbert-Schmidt norms of (\ref{eq:op1}) and (\ref{eq:op2}), we obtain the claim. \end{proof}